EXCLUSIVE – New Suunto AMBIT GPS Watch and Win Kilian’s Shoes

 We have it on good authority that we will be getting our hands on this watch next week to give it a thorough testing at our Victorian Alps training camp.

-62 Responses to “EXCLUSIVE – New Suunto AMBIT GPS Watch and Win Kilian’s Shoes”
+63 thoughts on “EXCLUSIVE – New Suunto AMBIT GPS Watch and Win Kilian’s Shoes

 Is the data downloadable to a PC?